moirahartigan/lets-cook-it/TESTING.md

 ### **Python**
 I checked the app.py file using [PEP8 online](http://pep8online.com/)

-The code passed all checks.
+The code passed all checks bar url.py as one of the path line was too long by 3 charactors.
+Splitting this paths caused issues on the live site so I left the line length as it was.

 ---